hyperledger/aries-rfcs/features/evidence-exchange/digital_notary_usecase.md

 ## Commentary

-1. This concepts of a digital notary can be applied today in application domains such as indirect auto lending, title management (auto, recreational vehicle, etc).
+1. The concepts of a digital notary can be applied today in application domains such as indirect auto lending, title management (auto, recreational vehicle, etc). [↩](#footnote1)
 2. Since 2015, [AAMVA](https://www.aamva.org/mDL-Resources/) in conjunction with [ISO JTC1/SC27/WG10 18013-5 mDL Team](https://www.iso.org/standard/69084.html) has been working on a single credential solution for cross jurisdictional use amongst DMVs.
 This public sector activity is a key source of IAM industry motivation for alternative solutions to Credential Lifecycle Management.
-Government agencies will eventually need to address discussions around technical debit investments and defacto open source standards.
+Government agencies will eventually need to address discussions around technical debit investments and defacto open source standards. [↩](#footnote2)